feldob/mc-toa-paper/README.md

 learning the framework:
 =======================
-an example has been added as the ´example.jl` file.
+an example has been added as the `example.jl` file.
 The code is documentend to clarify the use and how to adjust it.